Staff and Volunteers

 Ken Edwards

-Ken was born and lives in Salisbury and is Chairman of the Wessex Stoma Support Group.
-He is heavily involved in the local area and is also involved in the National Campaign for Access to Disabled Toilets and Signage.
+Born and based in Salisbury, Ken is Chairman of the Wessex Stoma Support Group and is actively involved in his local community.
+He also supports the National Campaign for Access to Disabled Toilets and Signage (‘Not all disabilities are visible’) and volunteers with Colostomy UK.

 Jim Kenison